Autism: Early life and prenatal or perinatal factors

 Certain factors during pregnancy and birth may increase the likelihood of autism, although no single factor is conclusive and study results are often inconsistent.
-These factors include advanced parental age, maternal health conditions (e.g., gestational diabetes, infections such as rubella, inflammation), exposure to certain medications (e.g., valproate), and some environmental exposures like significant air pollution during pregnancy.
+These factors include advanced parental age, maternal health conditions (e.g., gestational diabetes, infections such as rubella, inflammation), exposure to certain medications, and some environmental exposures like significant air pollution during pregnancy.
 While many environmental factors have been investigated, few have established links, and some prominent claims (e.g., vaccines or parenting styles) have been disproven.

 Disproven refrigerator mother hypothesis

 Work on autism in the mid-20th century proposed the "frigid mother" or refrigerator mother hypothesis, according to which poor parenting or lack of emotional support from parents leads to autism.
 When it was proposed, the hypothesis contributed to considerable media attention about autism, which had previously been mostly ignored.
 The hypothesis has since fallen out of favor, and has not garnered support when studied.
 But the blame placed on parents of children on the autism spectrum, especially mothers, has contributed to substantial stigma.

 Early social experiences, such as caregiver interactions or deprivation, may shape the development of autism, potentially via gene–environment correlations, and are distinct from the discredited refrigerator mother hypothesis.